Riding To The Rescue Of Injured Workers In North Carolina

 Don’t Let The High Fees Injured You Again

-Our 25 percent fees set us apart in the fields of workers’ compensation and personal injury.
+Our 25 percent legal fees set us apart in the fields of workers’ compensation and personal injury.
 It’s your pain, and we believe you should keep more of your treasure whether you are entitled to personal injury compensation, workers’ compensation benefits, or both.